petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - If `$6` is wrong, probing will either **alarm immediately** or **never trigger**.
-- For safety, test with a continuity meter or status reports (`?`) before running a probing cycle.
 - Multi-probe configs are common in **toolsetter + touch plate** setups.

 ---